2021 Honda CR-V Hybrid: What's It Like to Live With?

 How quiet is it?

 Well, it depends on the situation.
 It's pretty quiet around town.
 Unless the hybrid battery's power is very low, the engine is usually off when you're waiting at stoplights, for instance.
 The engine is generally unobtrusive when you're just cruising at city speeds, too.
 But it revs up quickly, like when you hit the gas to accelerate quickly, and becomes rather raucous.
 The engine settles down as soon as you let up, so in that sense it's not too bad.

-But it does get unpleasant when climbing long mountain grades on the highway.
+Yep.
+It gets loud and unpleasant when climbing long mountain grades on the highway.
 For instance, I live in Fresno, which is in Central California.
 To get to Los Angeles, which is where Edmunds' home office is, I have to drive along I-5 and go over the Tejon Pass (typically called "The Grapevine").
 It's a mountain pass with a maximum elevation around 4,100 feet.
 When going up the hills, the CR-V's engine revs up high to produce the necessary power and then stays that way.
 That droning engine noise gets tiresome.

 First off, know that I'm about 5-foot-10 and 150 pounds, so take this commentary as you will.
 With that, I find our CR-V Hybrid's driver's seat to be agreeable.
 Every CR-V Hybrid except the base LX trim comes with an eight-way power-adjustable driver's seat with four-way power-adjustable lumbar.
 With these adjustments, plus the tilt-and-telescoping steering wheel, I would think most drivers will be able to find their preferred seating position.

 What about driver seat comfort on long-distance drives?